-In this state, it is not possible for the dog to process any type of information that is not related to their current emotional state.
+In this state, it is not possible for the dog to process information that is not related to their current emotional state.
 All focus is on that particular survival mechanism (i.e. escaping, or attacking or eating or hunting).
 When the dog is in such a state, this is also known as: being over threshold.

 Learning over threshold versus learning below threshold